ckeditor/ckeditor5/docs/installation/advanced/advanced-setup.md

 There is no limit for how many editor classes a single build can export.
 By default, the official builds export a single editor class only.
 However, they can easily import more.

-You can start from forking (or copying) an existing build like in the {@link  link-removed "Creating custom builds"} guide.
+You can start from forking (or copying) an existing build like in the {@link installation/getting-started/quick-start#creating-custom-builds "Creating custom builds"} guide.
 Let's say you forked and cloned the [`ckeditor5`](http://github.com/ckeditor/ckeditor5) repository and want to add {@link module:editor-inline/inlineeditor~InlineEditor} to the classic build:

 ```bash
 git clone -b stable git@github.com:<your-username>/ckeditor5.git